junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "What book?"
 The woman watches him closely.

-"Enough babbling," the rich man -- must be the called Mr. Grayle -- steps into the center of the room, bossing, "What's going on?
+"Enough babbling," the rich man -- must be the so called Mr. Grayle -- steps into the center of the room, demanding their attention, "What's going on?
 Who are you?
 Detective Malone, I demand answers!"

 "Shush, grown-ups are talking."
 The woman shoots him a stern look with enough might, as if *she* is the owner of the place.
-The man shuts his mouth unbelievably.
+The man hangs his mouth open unbelievably with no words coming out.

 "*You* are Melody Malone?"
 Cas catches up too, realizing what Dean's telling him.

-"How did *you* know River is Melody?"
-Amy asks instead.
+"And how did *you* know River is Melody?"
+Amy raises her question.

-Cas answers River, "I found your book in our motel, and our names are in it."
+Cas answers River, "I found your book in our motel, with Dean and my name in it."

 He pulls the book out of his pocket and passes it over to Amy.
 The cover looks exactly like River.